-I am Nic Brown, pain specialist physiotherapist, health coach and founder of Integrative Physiotherapy.
+I am Nicola Brown, pain specialist physiotherapist, health coach and founder of Integrative Physiotherapy.

-I support people persistent pain, who desire an active, healthy and enjoyable life, with the confidence and freedom to move towards their values.
+I support people living with persistent pain, who desire an active, healthy and enjoyable life, and who want to build the confidence and freedom to do the things that are important to them.

 I take a whole person approach, and I am passionate in helping people to understand complex pain, and I bring together a bespoke range of tools and techniques to create optimal health and wellbeing, through a positive, compassionate and empowering lens.

 I believe that it is possible to have a fulfilling life, alongside pain.